-Key words and phrases: Network influence, quasi-maximum likelihood estimation, spatial autoregressive model, weighted chi-squared test.
+Key words and phrases: Network influence; Quasi-maximum likelihood estimation; Spatial autoregressive model; Weighted chi-squared test.

-1. Introduction
+1. INTRODUCTION

 In the last three decades, online social network sites (SNSs) have developed rapidly across different disciplines and professions.
 As a result, many SNSs, such as Facebook, Twitter, and Weibo, have gathered large amounts of data encompassing both users' personal information and network relationships.
 These important and valuable types of data have attracted considerable attention from both industry practitioners and academic researchers.
-For example, Wang, Yu and Wei (2012) demonstrated that advertising agencies can effectively promote new products through SNSs.
+For example, Wang et al. (2012) demonstrated that advertising agencies can effectively promote new products through SNSs.
 Kass-Hout and Alhinnawi (2013) found that SNSs allow researchers to investigate the person-to-person spread of communicable diseases and behaviors.
 Ozsoylev et al. (2014) used network information to study the trading behavior of investors, and found that central investors earn higher returns.
 Fracassi (2017) indicated that managers' social networks can affect their corporate policy decisions.
 The above examples indicate how extensively social networks have been applied in practice.